-By 10:00 p.m. on May 31, the Tulsa police station was filled with a mob of armed, angry White people-overwhelmingly male.
-The police deputized and armed male civilians without regard for the safety and security of the African American residents of Greenwood.
+32. By 10:00 p.m. on May 31, the Tulsa police station was filled with a mob of armed, angry overwhelmingly male White people.
+The City's police deputized and armed male civilians without regard for the safety and security of the Black residents of Greenwood.
 They kept no record of which civilians were issued weapons.
-Instead, the police department ordered deputies and non-deputies alike to "go home, get a gun, and get a nigger."
-After the Massacre, the City's Police Chief pleaded in the pages of a white Tulsa newspaper for the return of guns, stating they were issued with the understanding that they would be returned when the need for them passed.
+Instead, the City's police department ordered deputies and non-deputies alike to "go home, get a gun, and get a nigger."
+15

-City, County, and Chamber officials also sought the assistance of the local State National Guard units.
+- 33. After the Massacre, the City's Police Chief pleaded in the pages of a white Tulsa newspaper for the return of guns, stating they were issued with the understanding that they would be returned when the need for them passed. - 34.
+City, Tulsa County, and Chamber officials also sought the assistance of the local State National Guard units.